sagarswamirao/publisher/README.md

 ## Architecture Overview

-Publisher provides a way to serve, explore, and interact with Malloy semantic models, making them readily available for both human analysis and AI consumption.
-It consists of three main components: the Publisher Server (APIs & backend, now including MCP support), the Publisher SDK (UI components), and the Publisher App (a reference data app implementation).
+Publisher consists of three main components: the Publisher Server (APIs & backend, now including MCP support), the Publisher SDK (UI components), and the Publisher App (a reference data app implementation).

 The image below illustrates the composition of the Publisher's components and the tools & applications it can support.
 <center>